Business ownership, for me, is a journey of evolution.

 I want to have great responses for common questions ready to go.
-So I can respond quickly and fluidly over the holidays, during travel, the baking and Christmas cards and care packages I want to do, etc..
-Maintaining my excellence service without a hitch.
+So I can respond quickly and fluidly over the holidays, during travel, the baking and Christmas cards and care packages I want to do, etc. Maintaining my excellent service without a hitch.

 I bust my butt to create them now so I can rely on them later.

-Over the years I’ve found that cheat sheets, forms, journals, systems, and templates help a lot to streamline the work I do for my clients.
+Over the years, I’ve found that cheat sheets, forms, journals, systems, and templates help streamline the work I do for my clients.